-Officials have long projected Zika’s spread to U.S
+Officials have long projected Zika’s spread to the U.S

-Florida Governor Rick Scott stated that the local outbreak is thus far limited to a one-mile square area immediately north of Miami, but national, state, and local health officials long warned of the spread of the virus to the United States.
+Florida Governor Rick Scott stated that the local outbreak is thus far limited to a one-mile square area immediately north of Miami, but the national, state and local health officials long warned of the spread of the virus to the United States.

 Florida officials declared a state of emergency in counties that have registered cases of Zika infection back in April, in addition to beginning surveillance of local mosquito populations to detect the virus and establishing a statewide hotline to report cases earlier in the year.